I Have a Team but Still Do Everything Myself: The Fix

 What you should say: “What do you think?
 What’s your recommendation?”

-They’ll make different choices than you would.
-That’s fine.
-Unless it will cause real damage (not just “not how I’d do it”), let them try their way.
+They’ll make different choices than you would, and that’s fine.
+Unless their approach will cause real damage (not just “this isn’t how I’d do it”), let them try it their way.

-Different doesn’t mean wrong.
-If the OUTCOME is achieved, the path doesn’t matter.
+Different doesn’t mean wrong; if the outcome is achieved, the path they take doesn’t matter.

 Day 6: Check Outcome, Not Tasks